 - The client is coming towards you for help.
 You’re no longer chasing after them.

-- The client will behave well, be open, and will act brave as you work together.
+- The client will behave well, be open, and will act bravely as you work together.

 - You don’t have to sell or be clumsy about offering coaching – just tell them how to get started.